HITECHCRIME/HC_SG346_Crossfang/README.md

 [verse 2]
-make it or take it, it's such an ordeal being fallen from grace i can't pick it apart i'm no longer able to tell you what's real
+make it or take it, it's such an ordeal fallen from grace i can't pick it apart i'm no longer able to tell you what's real

 [bridge out]
-find me among wolves when sheep are asleep preaching to the choir what you truly believe fill all my thoughts with what i dream turn it around and make'em finally feel
+find me among wolves when sheep are asleep preaching to choir what i truly believe fill all my thoughts with fallacies, dream to turn it around and finally feel

 ---------------------------------------------------------------------